Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Numerical Results

 \section{Numerical Results}

-Here we complement the theoretical developments on the performance of \HopeGuardrail with a case study motivated by the challenges faced by the Food Bank of the Southern Tier when operating their mobile food pantry program.
-We first describe the synthetic and data-driven experiments conducted and which aspects of the problem faced by the FBST they model, before later comparing the effectiveness of \HopeGuardrail (with various choices of $L_T$) to other algorithms on our established metrics (\cref{def:distance}).
-All of the code for the experiments is available at \url{https://github.com/seanrsinclair/Online-Resource-Allocation}.
+Here we complement the theoretical developments on the performance of \HopeGuardrail with an empirical study motivated by the challenges faced by the Food Bank of the Southern Tier when operating their mobile food pantry program.
+We first describe the synthetic and data-driven experiments conducted and which aspects of the problem faced by the FBST they model, before later comparing the effectiveness of \HopeGuardrail (with various choices of $L_T$) to other algorithms on our established metrics (\cref{def:distance}). {These experiments serve as a \emph{proof of concept} of the performance for the algorithms.} All of the code for the experiments is available at \url{https://github.com/seanrsinclair/Online-Resource-Allocation}.